 Hello?
 Have they seen how empty our rivers, lakes and reservoirs are?
 Do blond bimbo True Religion wearing Californians not realize that we don’t have winter anymore?

 I only wash my hair 2-3 times a week (Which saves shower time and it’s healthier for your hair) In general I take super fast showers, and I mean most people I know take long showers.
 Right there, that really helps save water.
+Most people don’t even have a water descaler installed – I spent ages looking at the best water descalers when I found out how useful they were (more on that later though)!

 I don’t wash clothes that are not dirty AND I drink mainly vodka instead of California’s sacred H20!